lukepuplett/notes/economy/narratives-2023.md

 - The US Federal Reserve seem to think the high job openings is a sign of a hot labour market which is causing wage inflation which is causing all inflation.
 All other financial market pundits accept this at face value and are carrying on their discouse as if this is fact.
+- Since the bank run, the Fed is now under fire for causing another banking crisis by devaluing the loans made during the ZIRP during the pandemic.
+It doesn't feel like many people think inflation is going to come down, perhaps buying the media or Fed narrative.
+More real-time data and charts continue to show huge drops in prices and activity.
+I don't think many people see these charts; they're not popular or shared often or at all by more prominent Twitter accounts.
+Oil is at new lows.

 ## Artificial Intelligence and AGI